 - Red Lobster Cheddar Bay Biscuits Copycat (Low Carb)

 - 2 large cloves garlic crushed

 - 1 quart canned crushed tomatoes with juices (4 cups)

 - 1 tablespoon Chicken Better Than Bouillon or Vegetable Better Than Bouillon

 - 1 ½ teaspoons dried Italian herb seasoning

 - 1 bay leaf

-- Whisk in the flour and cook 1 minute; slowly stream in the milk while whisking constantly.
-Stir in the crushed tomatoes, tomato paste, bouillon cubes, Italian herb seasoning, bay leaf, and black pepper.
+- Whisk in the flour and cook 1 minute.
+Slowly stream in the milk while whisking constantly.
+Stir in the crushed tomatoes, tomato paste, Better Than Bouillon, Italian herb seasoning, bay leaf, and black pepper.
 Bring up to a simmer, stirring occasionally, and then turn the heat off.